LaunchCodeEducation/linux/content/bash-introduction/walkthrough/ls/index.md

 ![current working directory contents](pictures/ls.png)

 Our home directory `/home/student` has quite a few things in it.
-All of the entires just happen to be directories:
+All of the entries just happen to be directories:
 - Desktop
 - Documents
 - Downloads